Asutosh-21/Mental_Healthcare-_Chat-Bot/README.md

 This will create the necessary model files in the models directory.
 7. Run the Flask application
 bashpython app.py
-The application will be available at http://127.0.0.1:5000/.
-Project Structure

 app.py: Main Flask application templates/: HTML templates for the web interface